One

 Apparently (and after you think about it, obviously), your Netflix-watching behavior let’s the company know the exact moment you go from “I’m just gonna check this out” to “What the heck?
 This is the greatest thing ever!”

-“There have been hundreds of equally alarming studies regarding stereotype threat and of similar identity-related conditions that impair performance.
+This post is fascinating: “There have been hundreds of equally alarming studies regarding stereotype threat and of similar identity-related conditions that impair performance.
 I don’t think we have time to recount every one in detail, but I’ll leave you with some more interesting findings.
 Regarding women in math: research at Indiana University found that females’ performance decreases significantly after simply watching a video showing ‘dominant’ male behavior, and at Harvard they found that Asian-American women perform better or worse on math assessments depending on which identity is highlighted to them.
 A 2005 study showed that girls score much lower than boys on an identical test when it was described as a ‘math test,’ but slightly (though non-significantly) better than them when it’s a ‘problem solving’ test.
 Another study suggested that female AP Calculus test-takers would benefit if the demographic bubble-filling were postponed until after the exam.”

 “…this is, I hope, the right relationship to have with your faith, which is to love it, but not to exclude it from your intellect. […] Faith ultimately can’t be argued, faith has to be felt,” continued Colbert.
 “And hopefully you can still feel your faith fully, and let your mind have a logical life of its own, and they do not defy each other, but complement each other, because logic itself, I don’t think, for me, and you know—Aquinas might say differently—logic itself will not lead me to God.
 And, so, hopefully I can use my mind to make my jokes, and not deny my love for God at the same time.”

-4. Let’s say you are taking a course on the codicology of medieval manuscripts, and you are creating a lesson about how to form parchment.
+Let’s say you are taking a course on the codicology of medieval manuscripts, and you are creating a lesson about how to form parchment.
 You want to include a YouTube video of someone forming a quire, so you search for “form a quire.”
 Your results will not be what you think they should.
 I’m just saying… (And I love that YouTube doesn’t even acknowledge that it thinks you spelled it wrong.
 There’s no “did you mean ‘choir’?” or anything.
 It just sticks a bunch of choir music in your face.
 But now I really want to know how many people misspell “choir” that way, because if even YouTube doesn’t bat an eye and automatically thinks, “Ah, she meant a bunch of singing people,” then it must be a lot.)

-5. This might be the funniest thing I’ve seen in my life:
+This might be the funniest thing I’ve seen in my life:

 I have this thing about goats yelling in a weird way.
 Neal and I watched this thing over a dozen times via someone’s Vine account and about fell over each time the goat yelled.
 (There’s another one out there of a little goat yelling, “Yeaaah!” in a deep voice, which cracks me up every time, too.)
 Here, look at a compilation of goats yelling like people and tell me that it isn’t hilarious.
 (And more goats yelling.
 You can never have too many yelling goats.)

-1. What the ever-loving what?!
+What the ever-loving what?!
 This is ridiculous.
 What if she gouges her eye out with the corner of a book?
 Who comes up with these things?
 If I hadn’t been able to read on the bus when I was a kid, I probably would have just jumped in front of it.
 Yeah, her ride is only about 10 minutes, but what about kids who have over an hour on the bus?
 It’s not more likely to happen if a kid is on the bus less time, you know.
 This treating kids as if they are immensely fragile, overly breakable creatures is outright ludicrous.
 And tell other kids to stay seated.
 It worked when I was a kid.
 No one ever stood up to find out what I was reading in all of the many years I rode the bus for hours a day, especially not when the bus was in motion.
 Wow.
 Just…stupid.

-2. Not sure if having children is for you?
+Not sure if having children is for you?
 Baby Dilemma is an interesting site, because it mostly seems balanced on the issue.
 Most sites I’ve seen on this issue push one agenda or another, so it’s a bit refreshing to see one that presents this choice as what it truly is: a life-changing decision.
 Deciding to have children should always get an enthusiastic yes, to borrow that term, instead of an “Well, whatever…” that some people have going in.
 It’s really not the default in this day and age, thank goodness!
 You have a choice!
 The site even has a Decision Aid with questions and things to think about yourself and your personality before making the decision.
 It’s usefulness, of course, will depend on the person using it and how you’ll view the questions it asks.
 You may already be sure one way or the other, and that’s fine, too.
 Luckily with this question, there isn’t one right or wrong answer.

-3. This is similar to what my cataloging professor does.
+This is similar to what my cataloging professor does.
 She wrote her own text and partnered with HP to make it free online to DL and/or read online or via PDF.
 You can order a print copy for just $8, shipped.
 I ended up just printing it myself, because it worked out cheaper even than that for me.

-5. Aha!
+Aha!
 This makes a lot of things make so much sense now.
 You know those people that you’ve worked with who just don’t seem to get it?
 And everyone around the water cooler doesn’t understand how those people don’t seem to realize that no one really believes that they know what they’re doing?
 Yeah.
 Now I get it.
 Self awareness: catch it if you can!

 Now that I’m working on my master’s degree full time, I need to find something to help me procrastinate a bit more when I have a major project due in just a few days, right?
 Blogging it is!